 Let’s take a look at some examples of this principle in action.
 It’s worth noting at this point that one reason I’ve included so many examples from the insurance industry is because of its intense competitiveness and high CPCs, as well as the wide variance between ad copy from one company to another.

 The first ad focuses almost exclusively on how their services benefit me as a potential customer.
-It tells me I can save 5% if I sign up for a plan online, and reinforces my desire to cut costs without cutting coverage.
-It then goes on to tell me that their plans work with any licensed veterinarian, and includes coverage for hereditary health problems my pets might have.
+It tells me that their plans work with any licensed veterinarian and include coverage for hereditary health problems my pets might have.
+It goes on to assure me that my pet will be covered for life and that his or her age doesn’t matter.

 Writing great PPC ads takes time and practice.
 However, by following the tips above and avoiding the mistakes of others, you can improve the quality of your ads (and your click-through rates, and your Quality Scores…) faster and see a greater return from your ad spend.